Abhisheknakka/datatalks-final-project/README.md

 ## Disclaimer
 This chatbot is for informational purposes only and was created as a project for the LLM Zoomcamp course.
 The first draft has been submitted, and further work including dashboard and database integration will be completed before the next attempt.

+# Reproducibility
+This project is fully reproducible.
+All necessary instructions for running the code, from setting up the environment to executing the scripts, are provided.
+The dataset used is accessible, and the code is organized for easy execution.

+# Dockerization
+The project includes a docker-compose for managing dependencies.

+Hybrid Search: Implemented and evaluated